daraghcurtis/fhe-counter-v7_2/06_README_ZKP_1_Value.md

-# 🔐 ZKP 1 Value Match – FHEEncryptedEquality (Zama FHEVM)

-This project demonstrates a confidential comparison between two encrypted values using Zama’s FHEVM.
-It shows how to:

-- Encrypt a value off-chain (`allowableCar = 533`) and store it in a smart contract
-- Encrypt a second value and send it for comparison
-- Decrypt the result to verify if the values matched — all without revealing any plaintext on-chain
+# FHEEncryptedEquality Quick Start

+- Compares one ZKP against another ZKP to ensure the encryptred values are equal
 ---

 ## Setup

-1. **Start your local node** (optional):
+1. Start the local Hardhat node in a separate terminal:
 ```bash
 npx hardhat node
 ```

-From a different terminal window - start from a clean build and compile the project:
+2. (New terminal window) Clean the project and compile the contracts:
 ```bash
 npx hardhat clean
 npx hardhat compile
 ```

----

-## Deploy to localhost

-Deploy only the tagged `FHEEncryptedEquality` contract:
+3. Deploy the FHEEncryptedEquality contract:
 ```bash
 npx hardhat deploy --tags FHEEncryptedEquality --network localhost
 ```